procter-gamble-hir/.github/profile/README.md

-# :lock: P&G Restricted Organization
+# :lock: P&G HiR Organization

 This is P&G's organization for HiR code and related initiatives only.

+HiR Code = Code itself that is considered HiR.

 Everything else, code should be in: [Main P&G GitHub Organization](github.com/procter-gamble)